WellthCare

 The Real Cost Driver: A Misaligned System

-A New Paradigm: Measuring Cost Against Value
+A Better Way: Measuring Cost Against Value

 1. Prioritizing $0-Co-Pay Preventive Care: Encouraging employees to use high-value care before they file costly claims, reducing long-term risk.